jmjuanes/tyler/README.md

 - **Zooming**: Tyler supports zoom in and out on the map for a more detailed view.

-- **Multiple Markers (Future)**: Easily add multiple markers to your map to pinpoint specific locations of interest.
+- **Multiple Markers**: Easily add multiple markers to your map to pinpoint specific locations of interest.

 - **Pan and Move (Future)**: We're also working on adding the ability to pan and move around the map, giving users the flexibility to explore different areas.